 Social media has forever changed the marketing communications landscape and is increasingly becoming a useful sales tool.
-While social media as a content distribution and engagement platform is part of the marketing mix for most law firms, social selling of professional services is not.
+While social media as a content distribution and engagement platform is part of the marketing mix for most companies, social selling of professional services is not.

 A study by Google and Millward Brown Digital found that 46% of decision-makers are now between 18 and 34 years old, which, coincidentally, is the largest social media user demographic.
-Is the legal industry dismissing social selling too quickly?
+Is the professional services industry dismissing social selling too quickly?

-Here are five tips for effective social selling for attorneys.
+Here are five tips for effective social selling for professional service providers.

 With so many channels available, especially when you’re working without a large social media staff, it’s impossible to have an active presence everywhere.
 As with in-person networking, quality is better than quantity — so maintain an active presence on only a few of the right channels.